KPLO-FM

 KPLO-FM (94.5 MHz) is a radio station licensed to serve Reliance, South Dakota.
 The station is owned by James River Broadcasting, branded as DRG Media Group.
 It airs a country music format.
 All four Pierre DRG Media Group (James River Broadcasting) stations share studios on West Pleasant Drive in Pierre.

-The station was assigned the KPLO-FM call letters by the Federal Communications Commission on February 20, 1985.
+The station was first assigned the call letters KPLO-FM by the Federal Communications Commission (FCC) on February 20, 1985.
+The call letters themselves are historically significant, being tied to the former television sister station KPLO-TV.
+This former sister station served the South Dakota capital area and was a semi-satellite of KELO-TV in Sioux Falls.

-KPLO-FM's tower, shared with former sister station KPLO-TV, collapsed during an ice storm on January 22, 2010.
-As of February 8, KPLO was back on the air in the Pierre and Fort Pierre area at 100.5 FM.
+On January 22, 2010, the KPLO-FM tower, which it shared with KPLO-TV, collapsed during a severe ice storm.
+Following the incident, the station was off the air for a time, which left the Pierre area without a signal.
+However, by February 8, 2010, KPLO-FM was back on the air in the Pierre and Fort Pierre area, operating via an FM translator at 100.5 MHz.
+The tower was ultimately rebuilt.

+The station also utilizes a secondary translator on 100.5 MHz (K263AW) in Pierre to assist in coverage.